JoComp27/SOEN341-SA1/README.md

 *Note that AWS is optional.
 You can start developing with just XAMPP + text editor + Git & not everyone needs to have an AWS account.
 I however recommend looking into AWS if cloud computing interests you.

 ### Main languages:
-HTML, CSS, PHP, SQL (alternative to PHP to be discussed, i.e. javascript + node.js)
+PHP, SQL (alternative to PHP to be discussed, i.e. javascript + node.js) Front end: HTML, CSS, Javascript, bootstrap,

 - PHP Tutorial CodeAcademy : https://www.codecademy.com/en/tracks/php